Xqni/Expense-Tracker/README.md

 A simple command line program in Python programming language to track your expenses.
 Beginner level project.

 ## Hello 👋
-Thank you for checking my project, if you find any mistakes please let me and I will try to imporve it.
+Thank you for checking my project, if you find any mistakes please let me know and I will try to imporve it.

 ## Commands
 ```python